 End to End Delay (EED): A networks end-to-end delay is defined as the average time interval between the generation and successful delivery of data packets for all nodes in the network, during a given period of time.
 Packets that are discarded or lost are not included in the calculation of this metric.
+Equation for End to End Delay is:

-Average End-to-End Delay = $\sum tPR - \sum tPS$
+$EED = \sum tPR - \sum tPS$

+Where,

-Where, tPR - Packet Receive Time, tPS - Packet Send Time.
+tPR - Packet Receive Time,

+tPS - Packet Send Time.